knita-io/knita/README.md

 * **Real Code**: Replace cumbersome CI YAML files with real code.
 Matrices are just for loops, conditions are just if statements, input/outputs are just variables etc.
 * **Local Builds**: Run and test builds entirely locally without the painful change-commit-wait cycle typical of traditional CI systems.
 * **Distributed Builds**: Run builds across distributed build infrastructure, even when running outside your CI environment.
 Mix and match your local machine with remote build servers to minimize queue time.
-* **Flexible Environments**: Knita can run builds in a variety of different environments.
+* **Flexible Environments**: Knita can run builds in a variety of different runtime environments.
 Docker and direct host execution is currently supported, with VM, Kubernetes and Podman planned to follow.
 * **Dynamic Builds**: Builds are now just code - no more static YAML files.
 Adapt the behaviour of your builds at runtime to achieve:
   * **Adaptive Test Splitting**: Dynamically calculate the distribution of tests across multiple parallel executors to optimize run time.
   * **Conditional Retries**: Automatically re-run failed build targets based on their outputs, such as standard output or specific error messages.